hsen-dev/cython-lwan/README.md

 # Cython wrapper for the LWAN HTTP server

-This project is a proof of concept which aims at making an efficient multi-threaded Python server.
+This project is a proof of concept which aims at making an efficient multi-core Python HTTP server.
 [LWAN](https://lwan.ws/), written in C, is running under the hood.
 [Cython](http://cython.org/) is used to wrap it into a Python module.

+A [blog post](https://www.nexedi.com/NXD-Blog.Multicore.Python.HTTP.Server) explains the process in more details.

 ## Usage